 The Agricultural Inspector and/or Environmental Inspector will be present for all clearing that takes place on or near agricultural land.
-Stumps, slash, or chips will not be piled or buried in active agricultural fields or improved pasture.
+Stumps, slash, or chips will not be piled or buried anywhere along the ROW without landowner agreement, including active agricultural fields or pasture.
 Logs may be piled in areas designated by the landowner.